Explore the World of Piping

 Flow to lift check valves must always enter below the seat.
 As the flow enters, the piston or ball is raised within guides from the seat by the pressure of the upward flow.
 When the flow stops or reverses, the piston or ball is forced onto the seat of the valve by both the backflow and gravity.

-The image is used with permission from [Cameron International Corporation] which retains all rights to that image.
+The images from (Cameron Intl Corp.) are used with permission from Cameron International Corporation, which retains all rights to the images.

 YouTube Video